 Psychological/emotional abuse can includes behaviour and/or comments and taunts to undermine your sense of self and your personal security.
 This may impose a sense of vulnerability around your personal safety or mental health and wellbeing.
 More

-Digital abuse can involve using technology to bully, harass or intimidate a partner, including threats to share / sharing private photos online without your consent.
-Controlling who you can and can’t be friends with on social media and sending insulting messages via digital platforms.
+Digital abuse can involve using technology to bully, harass or intimidate a partner.
+This can include threats to share, or actually sharing private photos online without your consent.
+It also includes controlling who you can and cannot be friends with on social media and sending insulting messages via digital platforms.
 More

 Spiritual / Cultural Abuse